Black Heritage Trail

 Est. 1903

-The Art Beauty Shop was among the first beauty salons in Columbus and offered one of the widest ranges of services for its time.
-A newspaper advertisement once proclaimed, “The social season is here.
-Now is the time Milady wishes to look her best...
+The Art Beauty Shop was one of the earliest beauty salons in the city and offered a notably wide range of services for its time.
+A newspaper advertisement once promoted, “The social season is here.
+Now is the time Milady wishes to look her best.
+Come to see us today.
 We do manicuring, massaging, hair-dressing, shampooing, and children’s hair-bobbing.”
-Cora Stewart established the shop after marrying E. Emmet Stewart and managed it while he attended college.
-She sold the business in 1921 before relocating to Chicago, where her husband found employment.
-The Art Beauty Shop remained in operation under new ownership for two more years.
+Cora Stewart established the business after marrying E. Emmet Stewart and ran it while he attended college.
+She sold the shop in 1921 before relocating to Chicago, where he was later employed.
+The salon remained in operation under new ownership for two more years.

 647 Washington Street